Nominations Now Closed

 - Excellent overall exposition of the work (e.g., a narrative arc, clarity, layout, supporting figures, etc.).

-- no fewer than two or more than four letters of support
+- No fewer than two, and no more than four letters of support

 The selection committee, appointed by the ACSP President, will ideally include a diverse (by age, race/ ethnicity, gender) collection of scholars with a distinguished record of publication and scholarship as well as some knowledge of sustainability planning.

 - Chair: Scott Campbell, University of Michigan, email@example.com

 - Lisa Schweitzer, University of Southern California, firstname.lastname@example.org